BecksHookham/SamuelCV/README.md

 #### Solutions Focussed

 I joined Estee Lauder to manage their stock in various stores including Harrods.
 The previous manager had maintained only a 50% accuracy in stock control losing the company tens of thousands of pounds each year.
 In the first three months, I had increased the accuracy of the stock by 15% and within the four years of my employment the accuracy of the stock had risen to 97%.
-I achieved this success by getting to each store early every day to personally check inventories and meticulously training staff to maintain this standards when I was not at the store.
-At the end of my tenure I managed a team of twelve who were able to offer a higher level customer experience as a result of well-managed stock.
+I achieved this success by getting to each store early every day to personally check inventories and meticulously training staff to maintain this standard when I was not at the store.
+At the end of my tenure, I managed a team of twelve who were able to offer a higher level customer experience as a result of well-managed stock.
 In addition, the brand was able to make better operational decisions about the profitability of the business.

 This systematic mindset to solve problems supported me at makers.
 During the [Acebook](https://github.com/samuelmbp/Acebook-nacho-libro) project at Makers Academy, our group experienced challenges implementing encrypted password storage to the database.
-To solve this problem, I researched, identified, and implemented an encryption method (BCrypt) that was capable of working with our project.
-To ensure members of the group did not run into this challenge in the future, I also shared this knowledge with the team and demonstrated how it works.
+To solve this problem, I researched, identified, and implemented an encryption method (BCrypt) that worked.
+To ensure members of the group did not run into this challenge in the future, I also shared this knowledge with the team and demonstrated its functionality.

 #### Teamwork Above Individual Success

 Completing a final group project at Makers requires a commitment to teamwork, communication, and building ways to work together within a high-pressure scenario in order to achieve a common goal.
 It was important to me that our team not only created an MVP we felt proud of but achieved this in a collaborative environment with trust, respect and opportunities to learn from each other.
 As an example, our project required password encryption which was a feature I’d researched and implemented in a previous project.
 I elected not to work on this so another member of the team could learn a new skill but when help was required, I worked to coach and guide my colleague through the process.
-We celebrated our wins along the way and in two weeks had not only created a multi-page fitness app using the MERN stack but felt a genuine,  close collabarotive bond as a team which for me was an equal success.
+We celebrated our wins along the way and in two weeks had not only created a multi-page fitness app using the MERN stack but felt a genuine, close and collaborative bond as a team which for me was an equal success.

 #### Fast and Driven Learner

-I am curious by nature and my sharp spirit of observation coupled with my goal focused approach has supported me in achieveing the following successes:
+I am curious by nature and my sharp spirit of observation coupled with my goal focused approach has supported me in the following successes:

-* After arriving in the UK 19 years, I progressed quickly from retail assistant to managing my own stock department in the UK.
+* After arriving in the UK age 19, I progressed quickly from retail assistant to managing my own stock department for several branches of Clinique.
 * I became fluent in Italian after meeting my Italian wife.
 I am also fluent in English and Romanian.
 * I used lockdown to teach myself to code.
-I undertook multiple self-teaching courses consisting of different programming languages such as Javascript, Java, and Python in order to understand the frameworks and concepts of front-end & back-end development.
+I undertook multiple self-teaching courses consisting of different programming languages such as JavaScript, Java, and Python in order to understand the frameworks and concepts of front-end & back-end development.
 * In two weeks and in a team of four, I created a MERN (MongoDB, Express, React and NodeJS) stack website that allows users to choose and customise their workouts.
-I was able to quickly adapt and encrypt the password storage to the database, and implement the user authentication and registration.
+I was able to quickly adapt and encrypt the password storage to the database and implement the user authentication and registration.

 ## Work Experience